Photoshop 1 Online Section 0713

 Photoshop CS6: The Missing Manual by Lesa Snider.
 2012.
 O'Reilly Media/Pogue Press.
 Print ISBN: 978-1-4493-1615-0 Ebook ISBN: 978-1-4493-1614-3

 The course materials, homework, and exams use Adobe Photoshop CS6 / Photoshop Extended CS6, released May 2012.
 Photoshop Extended CS6 contains some additional features such as 3D image manipulation and enhanced video editing that we are not covering in this course.
 Every Creative Suite 6 package includes Photoshop Extended CS6 except for Design Standard which includes Photoshop CS6.
-Bridge is always included with Photoshop.
+Adobe Bridge is always included with Photoshop.

 Check the hardware and software requirements before buying software.
 Photoshop does not run well or at all on older computers.